LizzyonGit/sotis-lifecoach/README.md

 ### Features left to implement

 - Video recordings (short parts) of sessions added to the page What I offer,
-- A possibility to sign up for a newsletter, where Sotis gives lifecoach tips for example,
+- A possibility to sign up for a newsletter, where Sotis gives life coach tips for example,
-- A separate page with lifecoach tips,
+- A separate page with life coach tips,
 - A more dynamic booking form that is connected to a real calendar, so that people can only book available times and don't need to wait for a manual booking confirmation, possibly also payment options,
 - A custom logo, and matching favicon,
 - A sticky navbar specifically for mobile screens,